 ||This is the name of the field in JotForm into which we are placing our customers' Company Name.
 This is the hidden field that the customer won't see, but OpenCRM will see when the form is submitted back to us and this is the field that, in this example, we are using to match up our submissions to our customers, so we know who updated what.

 ||This is just the OpenCRM Merge Variable you would use if you wanted to copy the Name of the Company linked to the Contact you are trying to Email.

 You can also now use Jotforms own URL creation tool, found here http://prepopulate.jotform.io/.
 Please remember though that you will still need to put the correct merge variables in as mentioned above.

 Some things to remember:

-- This link, when it is processes, could end up with spaces in it, so it isn't enough to just paste this link into your email template, you will need to add it as a Hyperlink. if you're not sure what I mean by that, this guide will take you through it step by step.
+- This link, when it is processed, could end up with spaces in it, so it isn't enough to just paste this link into your email template, you will need to add it as a Hyperlink.
+If you're not sure what I mean by that, this guide will take you through it step by step.

 Ready to Go

 With all that in place, you can save your Email Template and we can send some tests.
 The easiest way to test things like this is just to create a Contact and a Company with your Email Address, then send this email a couple of times until you have tweaked your email template and your JotForm URL.

 When you actually send your email template to your new contact, your JotForm URL will go from looking like this: